-Before I say what I think that warning mean — that you won’t be forgiven by God if you don’t forgive others means — let me make sure that Nick realizes that if those verses about the “unforgiving being unforgiven threw him for a loop,” which is what he says.
+Before I say what I think that warning means — that you won’t be forgiven by God if you don’t forgive others means — let me make sure that Nick realizes that if those verses about the unforgiving being unforgiven “threw him for a loop,” which is what he says.
 If those words throw him for a loop, there are others in the Sermon on the Mount that are going to throw him for more loops.

 For example, Jesus says in Matthew 5:7, “Blessed are the merciful, for they shall receive mercy.”
 So receiving mercy comes to us through our being merciful.
 That is almost the same as Matthew 6:15, which is throwing him for a loop.
 We receive mercy at the judgment if trusting Christ’s mercy has made us merciful.

-James puts it this way: “Judgment by God is without mercy to those who have shown no mercy.
-But mercy triumphs over judgment” (James 2:13).
+James puts it this way: “Judgment [by God] is without mercy to one who has shown no mercy.
+Mercy triumphs over judgment” (James 2:13).
 That is, if we show mercy, our judgment will not be condemnation, it will be mercy.
 That is the same problem, the same issue that he is raising.

 Or consider Matthew 5:29: “If your right eye causes you to sin, tear it out and throw it away.
-It is better for you to lose one of your members than for your whole body to be thrown into hell,” which means that failure to make eye gouging war on lust will result in hell.
-Same issue.
+For it is better for you to lose one of your members than for your whole body to be thrown into hell,” which means that failure to make eye-gouging war on lust will result in hell.
+It’s the same issue.

 Fruit and Root

 So ascribing lordship to Jesus doesn’t save anyone.
 We show his lordship by doing the will of his Father.
 Without this evidence in our lives, we hear the words, “I never knew you.”
-And then he says, “Everyone who hears these words of mine and does them will be like a wise man who builds his house upon a rock so he doesn’t get swept away at the judgment” (Matthew 7:24).
-And then he says, “Everyone who hears these words of mine and does not do them will be like a foolish man who builds his house on sand.
-And at the judgment he gets washed away” (Matthew 7:26).
+And then he says, “Everyone . . . who hears these words of mine and does them will be like a wise man who builds his house on the rock [so he doesn’t get swept away at the judgment]” (Matthew 7:24).
+And then he says, “Everyone who hears these words of mine and does not do them will be like a foolish man who built his house on the sand” (Matthew 7:26).
+And at the judgment he gets washed away.